hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 ## Event Time Disorder

 If you want to treat time properly, every event must carry a timestamp.
-You can't rely on the current time when processing an event because it may be some arbitrarily later point in time.
+You can't rely on the current time when processing an event because that is just some arbitrary later point in time.
 Also, you may easily end up observing the events out of their true order of occurrence.

 Processing events out of order is a challenge.
 Hazelcast Jet handles